-- The ability to define and explain key concepts and apply a range of mathematical routines and models, - Apply mathematical processes in non-routine contexts, including situations requiring problem-solving, modeling or investigative techniques or approaches, and analyse and discuss these applications of mathematics, - Select and appropriately use technology to develop mathematical ideas, produce results, and carry out analysis in situations requiring problem solving, modelling or investigative techniques.
+- · The ability to define and explain key concepts and apply a range of mathematical routines and models, - Apply mathematical processes in non-routine contexts, including situations requiring problem-solving, modeling or investigative techniques or approaches, and analyse and discuss these applications of mathematics, - Select and appropriately use technology to develop mathematical ideas, produce results, and carry out analysis in situations requiring problem solving, modelling or investigative techniques.

-UNITS 3&4
+UNITS 3 & 4

-Functions & Graphs, Algebra, Calculus, Probability & Statistics: In these topics, students cover transformations of the plane and the behaviour of some elementary functions of a single real variable, including key features of their graphs such as axis intercepts, stationary points, points of inflection, domain, co-domain and range, asymptotic behaviour and symmetry.
-The behaviour of these functions and their graphs is to be linked to applications in practical situations.
-In algebra students cover the algebra of functions, including composition of functions, simple functional relations, inverse functions and the solution of equations.
+Functions & Graphs, Algebra, Calculus, Probability & Statistics: In these topics, students cover transformations of the plane and the behaviour of some elementary functions of a single real variable, including key features of their graphs such as axis intercepts, stationary points, points of inflection, domain (including maximal, implied, or natural domain), co-domain and range, asymptotic behaviour, and the stationary points of inflection and the stationary points of the statiosymmetry.
+The behaviour of functions and their graphs is to be explored in a variety of modelling contexts and theoretical investigations.
+In the Algebra area of study, students will cover the algebra of functions, including composition of functions, inverse functions, and the solution of equations.
 They also study the identification of appropriate solution processes for solving equations, and systems of simultaneous equations, presented in various forms.
-Students also cover recognition of equations and systems of equations where exact value solutions are not required or which are not solvable by other methods.
-In calculus, students cover graphical treatment of limits, continuity, and differentiability of functions of a single real variable, and differentiation, anti-differentiation and integration of these functions.
-In Probability and Statistics, students cover discrete and continuous random variables, their representation using tables, probability functions, the calculation and interpretation of central measures and measures of spread; and statistical inference for sample proportions.
+Students also cover recognition of equations and systems of equations that are solvable using inverse operations or factorisation, and the use of graphical and numerical approaches for problems involving equations where exact value solutions are not required, or which are not solvable by other methods.
+This content is to be incorporated as applicable to the other areas of study.
+Within Calculus, students will cover graphical treatment of limits, continuity, and differentiability of functions of a single real variable, and differentiation, anti-differentiation and integration of these functions.
+This material is to be linked to applications in practical situations.
+Finally, within Probability and Statistics, students will cover discrete and continuous random variables, their representation using tables, probability functions (specified by rule and defining parameters as appropriate); the calculation and interpretation of central measures and measures of spread; and statistical inference for sample proportions.
+The focus is on understanding the notion of a random variable, related parameters, properties and application and interpretation in context for a given probability distribution.

-Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Mathematics Mathematics 7 Mathematics 8 Core Mathematics Mathematics for Numeracy Foundation Mathematics VM Numeracy matternates e Mathematics Mathematics for General General Mathematics 1&2 General Mathematics 3&4 Mathematics Mathematics 7 Mathematics 8 Core Mathematics Mathematics Mathematical Methods 1&2 Mathematical Methods 3&4 Extension Mathematics for Methods Specialist Mathematics 1&2 Specialist Mathematics 3&4
+Year 7 Year 8 Year 9 Year 10 Year 11 Year 12 Mathematics 8 Mathematics Mathematics for Foundation Foundation Mathematics 1&2 Foundation Mathematics 3&4 Mathematics Mathematics 7 Mathematics for General General Mathematics 1&2 General Mathematics 3&4 Core Mathematics Mathematics Mathematical Methods 1&2 Mathematical Methods 3&4 Extension Mathematics for Methods Specialist Mathematics 1&2 Specialist Mathematics 3&4